Fazendaaa/Succubus/docs/README.md

 - Reduces the time to develop projects and deploy them by running it the code inside a control environment during development
 - Heavily inspired by the Toyota's philosophy
 - A idempotence approach that avoids some unknown factor to break your development flow
+- Since Succubus doesn't required OS level requirements to handle the Project cycle, you won't have to poke around solutions like homebrew, chocolatey or any Linux package manager for that matter

 ### Basics